api3dao/oev-docs/docs/oev/overview/oev-network.md

 marketplace, OEV searchers place bids for the exclusive opportunity to update a dAPIs for a short period of time.

-By hosting the auctions on the on-chain, we address two of big issues:
+By hosting the auctions on the on-chain, we address two big issues:

 1. Scalability - The OEV network hosts auctions across different dApps across multiple chains.
 The system needs to scale up with demand, especially during the times of volatile markets where the activity is the highest.
 This is a long-solved problem in blockchain through the gas fee.
-2. Transparency - Auctions are awarded via OEV Auctioneer off-chain, so it's important to be able to reason about the correctness of auction outcomes.
+2. Transparency - Auctions are awarded via off-chain system, called OEV Auctioneer, so it's important to be able to reason about the correctness of auction outcomes.
 Blockchains are the perfect tool for this, as all the data is public and verifiable.

 To participate in auctions, you need to have sufficient amount of ETH bridged to the OEV network and interact with the [OevAuctionHouse](#oevauctionhouse)